 The proposed project is a run-of-river hydropower plant, which involves no dam construction.
 Other environmental effects than the reduction of GHG emissions are sufficiently addressed and the project in not expected to have considerable environmental impacts.
-An Environmental Impact Study as required by Brazilian law has been carried out and the project has received an environmental licence by IBAMA.
+An Environmental Impact Study as required by Brazilian law has been carried out and the project has received an environmental licence by IBAMA which was renewed in 2005.